chanwit/bear/README.md

 ```

 This uses the green-head component to patch the HEAD to green, avoiding the faulty blue heads while maintaining the red body.

+## Complexity Analysis

+### Helm Drawbacks

+Helm introduces cognitive complexity through its templating language and value precedence system.
+Users must understand how `--set` flags override values files, how default values work, and how the template rendering engine processes Go templates.
+Parameter discovery is challenging - without reading the actual templates, it's difficult to know what values can be overridden or what their valid options are.
+Debugging issues requires tracing through multiple layers of value precedence (default values → values files → `--set` flags), which can be time-consuming and error-prone.
+The biggest drawback is reproducibility: command-line overrides create invisible configurations that exist only in deployment scripts or runbooks, making it easy to lose track of what parameters were used in production deployments.
+This scattered configuration state increases operational risk during incidents or when onboarding new team members.

+### Kustomize Drawbacks

+Kustomize requires significant upfront investment in creating and organizing overlay and component files.
+Responding to unexpected configuration changes, like the blue head emergency, can be slow if the needed overlay doesn't already exist - you must create directories, write kustomization files with proper patch syntax, and understand the base/overlay/component hierarchy.
+The patch syntax itself adds complexity, requiring knowledge of JSON Patch operations (`op: replace`, correct path specifications like `/spec/HEAD`) which are more verbose and error-prone than simple value assignments.
+The mental model of layered configurations (base → overlays → components) creates indirection - to understand the final output, you must mentally merge multiple files, making it harder to see the complete picture at a glance.
+For teams that need to make frequent ad-hoc configuration tweaks during development or troubleshooting, the file-creation overhead becomes a significant friction point that slows down iteration cycles.